-Under some circumstances it may be necessary to refer you to a specialist that may be either related or un-related to your treatment.
-There are many different parts of the eye, and our facility specializes only in vision correction.
-Referrals are made at the discretion of your surgeon, and you are under no obligation to see the specialist we recommend.
-Any treatment by an outside physician is not included in your vision correction fee, and we have no financial interest with any parties we may refer you to for additional care.
+Under some circumstances it may be necessary to refer you to an additional specialist that may be either related, or un-related to your procedure.
+There are many different parts of the eye and our facility specializes in only vision correction.
+Referrals are made at the discretion of your surgeon and you are under no obligation to see the specialist we recommend.
+Any treatment by an outside physician is not included in your vision correction fee, and we have no financial interest with any parties we refer to for additional care.